duduarbel/smartXML/README.md

     - `tree`: the root element of the XML file
     - `declaration`: the XML declaration (e.g., `<?xml version="1.0" encoding="UTF-8"?>`)
 - methods:
-    - `read`: reads the XML file from the root element
+    - `read`: reads the XML file
     - `write`: writes the XML to a file
-    - `find`: finds elements from the root element
+    - `find`: finds elements, by name and/or content
     - `to_string`: converts the entire XML tree to a string

 ### ElementBase: (base class for Element, Comment, TextOnlyComment, CData, and Doctype)